Ab initio study in the island of inversion within the two-major-shell valence space: Results and discussions

 We broaden our calculations to investigate the low-lying states of $^{30,34}$Mg and the $N=20$ isotones $^{30}$Ne and $^{34}$Si, using the \textit{ab initio} $sdfp$-shell Hamiltonians derived from VS-IMSRG.
+We first check the convergence with different $e_\mathrm{max}$ values and list the calculated ground-state energies in Table~\ref{convergence of emax}.
+It is evident that the ground-state energy has already converged for $^{34}$Si at $e_\mathrm{max}=12$, while the energies of $^{30}$Ne and $^{32}$Mg obtained with $e_\mathrm{max}=12$ still decrease by approximately 1.6 and 3.7 MeV compared to those obtained with $e_\mathrm{max}=10$, respectively.
+The notably smaller decrease when moving towards $e_\mathrm{max}=12$ indicates that the calculations are approaching convergence.
 The calculated g.s. energies, level spectra and $B(E2;0_1^+\rightarrow2^+_1)$ values are compared with the experimental data in Fig.~\ref{different nuclei levels}.
 For all investigated nuclei, our calculations reproduce the observations reasonably well, whereas the previous VS-IMSRG calculations within smaller model spaces systematically overestimated the $2^+_1$ excitation energies and underestimated the $B(E2;0_1^+\rightarrow2^+_1)$ values~\cite{PhysRevC.102.034320}.
 As the neutron numbers increase in the Mg isotopes, the calculated excitation energies of the $2_1^+$ states show a notable lowering at $N=20$.
 Although the calculations exaggerate the lowering in a certain context, it is in accordance with the experimental trend.
-Also, the $B(E2)$ values increase along with the neutron numbers around $N=20$ for Mg isotopes, exhibiting the disappearance of $N=20$ shell gap and the formation of the island of inversion.
+Also, the $B(E2)$ values increase along with the neutron numbers around $N=20$ for Mg isotopes, exhibiting the disappearance of the $N=20$ shell gap and the formation of the island of inversion.